6296 Donnelly Plaza

 Standing desks are all the rage due to their potential health benefits, but old-school sitting desks have advantages too.

-This section will explore the health benefits of comparing standing desks and sitting desks, which should help you prioritize your well-being while at your desk job.
+This section will explore the health benefits of standing desks vs regular desks, which should help you prioritize your well-being while at your desk job.

 A sitting desk is typically designed for prolonged sitting and, if not used correctly, can contribute to back and neck pain, poor posture, and spinal misalignment.